Memorable Manitobans: William Johnston Tupper (1862-1947)

 Born at Halifax, Nova Scotia on 29 June 1862, son of Sir Charles Tupper and Frances Amelie Morst, brother of James Stewart Tupper, he was educated at Upper Canada College (Toronto), and Harvard Law School.
 He was called to the Nova Scotia Bar in 1885 and the Manitoba Bar in 1886.
 He joined the law firm of Macdonald, Tupper, Phippen and Tupper.
 He was made a King’s Counsel in 1913 and elected a Bencher of the Law Society of Manitoba in 1915 and served as President of the latter from 1931 to 1933.
 During the 1885 North West Rebellion, he served as a private in the Halifax Battalion.

 He was married to Margaret MacDonald, daughter of the Chief Justice MacDonald of Nova Scotia.
 They had five children: Catherine Gladys Tupper (1888-?), Frances Amelia Tupper (1889-?), Emma Lillian Tupper (1894-?, wife of Bertrand Stanley-Harris, mother of Daphne Korol), Edith Margaret Tupper (1895-?), and Charles William Tupper.
 He was Honorary President of the Army and Navy Veterans in Canada.
-He was elected to the Manitoba Legislature for Winnipeg in the 1920 general election and served a single term.
+Defeated in the 1914 and 1915 provincial general elections, he was elected for Winnipeg in the 1920 general election and served a single term, being defeated in the 1922 general election.
 He was a member of the Executive Committee of the Synod of the Diocese of Rupert’s Land and the Council of St. John’s College.
 He was a member of the Manitoba Club, St. Charles Country Club, Adanac Club (of which he was its first President), and Southwood Golf Club.
 Conservative.
 Anglican.
 He lived at “Elmhurst” on Armstrong’s Point in Winnipeg.
 The University of Manitoba gave him an honorary doctorate in 1938.

 Birth registrations, Manitoba Vital Statistics.